dphfox/technical-fluff/_posts/2024-04-14-evolving-fusions-execution-model.md

 So, what does this buy us?

-### No calculation goes unused
-Because you only calculate what you ask for.
+ - **No calculation goes unused** - because you only calculate what you ask for.

-### Batch changes for free
-Because changing multiple things in quick succession only does invalidation.
+ - **Batch changes for free** - because changing multiple things in quick succession only does invalidation.
 You only ever revalidate once, when you ask for the new value for the first time.

-### Topological sort as an inherent property
-Instead of having to implement a dedicated sorting algorithm with confusing heuristics and niche failure cases, the definition of how this system works guarantees that dependencies run before dependents.
+ - **Topological sort as an inherent property** - instead of having to implement a dedicated sorting algorithm with confusing heuristics and niche failure cases, the definition of how this system works guarantees that dependencies run before dependents.

 ## Is this novel?